 We hope that this list helped in your search for your AssociatedBank routing number.
 The valid routing numbers are on the table above.
 You may scan it anytime to check your routing number.
 However, we still advise you to confirm the routing number with your bank.
 Do this by logging into your account.

 If there are changes in the routing numbers, we will update this list.
 Keep checking in to stay up-to-date.
-If you have questions or stories to share, please leave a comment below.
+If you have questions about flood insurance, Property insurance, credit approval, bank transfers, Customer Care Center, personal accounts, insurance services, or stories to share, please leave a comment below.
 We will try to get back to them as soon as possible.